va3093/AfroLayout/README.md

 The final nail in the coffin is if you require animation.
 To do animations require keeping reference to the appropriate constraints and doing the UIView.animationwithduration dance remembering all the [caveats](http://stackoverflow.com/questions/18363399/autolayout-animation-issue).
 The advantages of using Autolayout all of sudden start to feel not worth the hassle.

-Enter AutoAutoLayout.
+Enter AfroLayout.
 This library reduces the amount of work you need to do to maintain constraints in code.
 It also lets you perform animations in your view while still maintaining the powers of the autolayout constraint engine but with the effort of animating frames.

 ## Requirements